HazouPH/android_device_motorola_smi/README.md

 What will build and work:
 - Recovery

-What doenst work, but builds and boots:
+What doenst work, but builds and boot(loops):
 - CM
 - AOSP